Extract

 BEDFORDSHIRE REGIMENT - The 2nd.
 Battalion landed at Cape Town ion

 Jan 9; was in action with the Rensburg column on Feb.
-12, when,
+12, when, with

-compelled, by weight of numbers to retire.
+by weight of numbers to retire.
 It was employed on reconnaissance

 under General Clements during his advance into the Free State, and